 Tips for safe cellphone use

-- No call, text or email is so important it's worth risking your life.
+- No call, text or email is so important it's worth risking your life or the lives of others.
 Let calls go to voicemail and ignore your text messages while driving.

-- Turn it off and put it out of sight to avoid the temptation to check your phone.
+- Turn it off and put it out of sight or turn on airplane mode to avoid the temptation to check your phone.

 - Assign a designated texter.
 Ask your passengers to make or receive calls and texts for you.